piradata/kodoverdikto/README.md

 # KodoVerdikto
-Platform for coding challenges and code interviews
+Platform for coding challenges and code interviews.

 ## Hello!
-Please help to code this, any help is wanted :)
+Please help to code this, any help is wanted. 🙂

 ## Stack
 Rails 7